-Overall, ammonia displays risks which are manageable.
+Safety regulations for use in sinpsOverall, ammonia displays risks which areA positive asset for ammonia is its inclusion in existing safety regulations.
+For instance, the IBCOverall, ammonia displays risks which are manageable.
 Moreover, the existence of regulations on its carriage in ships offers an advantage to its use as a marine fuel.
 In Table 14, the hazardous characterisations of ammonia are summarised.